mpkin/PhD-tutorials/PAMR/pamr-installguide-CC.md

-Installating PAMR on ComputeCanada Systems
+Installing PAMR on ComputeCanada Systems
 ==========================================

 This document serves as a guide to install PAMR on the ComputeCanada systems such as Graham and Cedar.
 In the following, I will make the assumptions: